FRANK

 We are very proud of the programs that have developed from within FRANK.
 These programs are conceived, hosted, and run by the artists at FRANK Gallery and continue to grow with the help of their hard work and dedication to our mission.

-• FRANK Youth Art Group, a program established to give Karen (Burmese) Refugee students living in the Chapel Hill/Carrboro area a platform of self-expression.
+• FRANK Youth Art Group: This program was originally established to give Karen (Burmese) Refugee students living in the Chapel Hill/Carrboro area a platform of self-expression.
 The program now serves many other underserved 6th through 12th graders in the Triangle.

-• Boomerang Youth partnership, in 2022 the gallery has been working with Youth of Boomerang, a wonderful organization located in Chapel Hill.
+• Boomerang Youth partnership: The gallery has been working with youth of Boomerang, a wonderful organization located in Chapel Hill.
 In the Spring of 2022 a 34-foot fence was painted and completed by artists and kids from Boomerang.
-In the summer of 2022, classes with artists have and will continue on with this great organization.
+Classes with FRANK artists are important to the students this great organization serve.
 We can’t wait to see how our partnership continues to grow!

-• FRANK:inFocus, our annual celebration of community through photography; each year presented in a new and exciting way, featuring community members, students, and photographers working in a variety of processes.
+• FRANK:inFocus: Every Year, FRANK celebrates community through photography.
+The gallery features community members, students, and photographers working in a variety of processes.

 • Coffee and Donuts with FRANK Artists started in January of 2019 and still going strong, we started a free series of classes where one of our artists discusses a topic of their choosing to an engaged and caffeinated audience.
 This series opens up the discussion of art techniques, buying, and much more in an informal and fun setting.

-• Young Artists any chance that we get as a gallery we encourage people of all ages to participate in our gallery.
-We encourage kids to come in to the gallery and love showing them around.
-We also like to encourage young artists to showcase their work!
-For example, in 2019, young artist and budding entrepreneur, Nico Martinez started a print making business called, Art for Goodness which he donates his proceeds to Save the Children.
-We were able to help Nico and work with him to sell his work outside our gallery this year. www.etsy.com/shop/ArtforGoodness
+• Young Artists: We encourage kids to come in to the gallery and love showing them around.
+We also help young artists to showcase their work!
+For example, we helped young artist and budding entrepreneur Nico Martinez with his print making business that donatedproceeds to Save the Children.
+The gallery also ahas hosted music salons featuring young and college aged performances.

-• Hero Books every year, FRANK textile and fiber artist Marguerite Jay Gignoux works with the language arts department of Durham Academy to teach handmade bookmaking to the students.
-The books are themed “Hero Books” where each student honors their own heroes, these books and displayed and presented in front of the gallery for a memorable and moving showcase.
+• Hero Books: FRANK textile and fiber artist Marguerite Jay Gignoux works with the language arts department of Durham Academy to teach handmade bookmaking to the students.
+The books are themed “Hero Books” where each student honors their own heroes, these books have been displayed and presented in front of the gallery for a memorable and moving showcase.

-• Regularly we dedicate our gallery to a different community of artists who tend to be underrepresented.
+• Regularly we dedicate our gallery to communities of artists that tend to be underrepresented.
 In 2021, we hosted “10 Years, 10 Artists” an invitational show juried by Jennifer Dasal (host and creator of the ArtCurious podcast and previously curator of the NCMA).
-In January 2022, we exhibited the work of 6 local and contemporary North Carolina Native American Artists in another invitational show.
+In January 2022, we exhibited the work of 6 local and contemporary North Carolina Native American Artists.
 In 2023 we hosted an invitational with Latin artists in a variety of media, from around the state, titled FRANK Invita: Arte Contemporáneo Latinx/ FRANK Invitational: Contemporary Latinx Art.

-• Monthly artist talks and opening receptions – join us in the gallery for monthly talks and openings to celebrate the artists in our local community and to learn more about our ever-changing exhibits.
-We exhibit the work of over 100 different local and regional artists in our gallery and it continues to grow with every show.
+• Artist talks and opening receptions: The gallery hosts monthly talks and openings to celebrate the artists in our local community, and to learn more about our ever-changing exhibits.
+We exhibit the work of over 100 different local and regional artists in our gallery.